|

 Fig.1.
-Gas analysis device for malfunction diagnosis
+Gas analysis device for malfunction diagnosis of high voltage transfomers |

 It’s well known that the transformer operation leads to its partial damaging.
 This, in turn, results in significant economical loss and the system safety decrease.
 In order to foresee and omit such malfunctions, periodical diagnosis of the transformer condition is very important.
 The basis of such a diagnosis is a correspondence between the transformer condition and the content of certain gases (hydrogen, methane, ethane, ethylene, acetylene, carbon monoxide, carbon dioxide, nitrogen, oxygen) dissolved in the transformer oil.